kubeshark/docs/src/pages/en/introduction.md

 ## Traffic Recording & Offline Analysis

 When issues are not immediately apparent during observation, you have the option to record traffic either on a schedule or in response to specific events or behaviors.
-This traffic is captured in PCAP format and stored in immutable file storage, allowing for extended retention and offline analysis at your convenience.
+This traffic is captured in becomes available for offline analysis at the user's discretion.
+Traffic can optionally upload to an immutable file storage (e.g. AWS S3, GCS), allowing for extended retention.

-You can tailor traffic recording to capture specific patterns, enabling detailed offline analysis of this recorded data.

 ## Collaborative API Debugging

-Kubeshark provides developers with secure, direct access to live API traffic, facilitating the real-time diagnosis of production incidents.
-This feature significantly reduces the reliance on DevOps teams to replicate bug evidence and performance issues.

-Developers can access Kubeshark via their browser using a secure TLS connection, authenticating with their corporate identity.
+Developers can access **Kubeshark** via their browser using a secure TLS connection, authenticating with their corporate identity.
 This ensures access is restricted to authorized information and functionality only.

 ## Monitoring & Alerts Using L4/L7 Hooks

-Kubeshark leverages a mix of [scripting language](/en/automation_scripting), [hooks](/en/automation_hooks), [helpers](/en/automation_helpers), and [jobs](/en/automation_jobs) to identify unusual network activities and trigger responses through various integrations, including [Slack](/en/integrations_slack), [AWS S3](/en/integrations_aws_s3), [InfluxDB](/en/integrations_influxdb), and [Elasticsearch](/en/integrations_elastic), among others.
+**Kubeshark** leverages a mix of [scripting language](/en/automation_scripting), [hooks](/en/automation_hooks), [helpers](/en/automation_helpers), and [jobs](/en/automation_jobs) to identify unusual network activities and trigger responses through various integrations, including [Slack](/en/integrations_slack), [AWS S3](/en/integrations_aws_s3), [InfluxDB](/en/integrations_influxdb), and [Elasticsearch](/en/integrations_elastic), among others.
 This enables proactive monitoring and immediate alerting on potential issues.